- About Progressnotes

 MUSC will foster a lifelong learning environment for students, staff, and faculty.
 Interprofessionalism, team building, and technology will serve as our foundation as we seek to enhance the value of our educational initiatives, which extend beyond our six colleges and training programs to our patients and the communities we serve.

 MUSC is working with Spartanburg Regional Health System and Clemson University on modern architectural principles to create a focused, comprehensive and efficient design that enhances the patient care experience.

 An ongoing study looks at why women run greater risk for depression during internship years and later.
 An MUSC psychiatrist is exploring the use of mobile technology tools to prevent suicidal ideation and depression.

 MyQuest was the bronze winner of the Brandon Hall Group Excellence Award for Best Launch of a Corporate Learning University.
 MUSC launched more than 117,000 events in addition to annual requirements.

 MUSC Health’s chief quality officer developed an incentive program that rewards trainees for meeting goals aligned with institutional quality goals.
-Significant cultural of safety scores continue to rise.
+Culture of safety scores continue to rise.

 Once a month, the student-run Cares Clinic is staffed with students who speak Spanish and a certified Spanish interpreter to care for patients who only speak Spanish.